 North is rough and less hotel crowded.
 It’s also beautiful.
-Spreaded along the coast, seven lighthouses shape the island.
+Spread along the coast, seven lighthouses shape the island.
 At least two hours we were exploring this rocky point.

-By the airport, is one of the two main cities in the island.
+By the airport, it is one of the two main cities on the island.
 We arrived minutes before a huge electric storm started.
 Filled with narrow streets and strategic viewpoints, it also features one of the biggest natural ports in Europe.
 Talk about Rotterdam!

 The second biggest town is located it the West of Menorca.
 Well connected with Mahon and barely 45 minutes away, walking along its port (even under the rain) is something we’d recommend to everyone!

-Very touristic point in the South part of the island, the big majority of its hotels shut down when Summer is over.
-Our hotel was one of the last ones still opened.
+A very touristic point in the South part of the island, the big majority of its hotels shut down when Summer is over.
+Our hotel was one of the last ones still open.
 Turquoise blue waters.

 Cala en Porter

 Willing to come back during the high season to appreciate the contrasts, have you ever visited Menorca?
-Which are your favourite spots in the island?
+Which are your favorite spots on the island?

-Disclosure: This trip was partly financed by eDreams which invited us to spend two days at Audax Hotel in Cala Galdana, Menorca.
-Thanks!
+Disclosure: eDreams invited us to spend a couple of days at Audax Hotel in Cala Galdana, Menorca.